 Cheap noise meters - should you use them?

 Many of the points made above about the smartphone Apps apply equally when we look at the accuracy and compliance limitations of cheap noise meters.

 Noise measurement instruments, and decibel meters, in particular, can vary hugely in cost as well as in complexity.
 It is possible to find instruments on the internet for little as £20, but these very low-cost noise meters can, in reality, be inaccurate to the order of 4-5dB if not more so, and with each 3dB change representing a doubling or halving of noise, it is potentially not only risky to people’s hearing but also to businesses in general if the wrong choice of meter is made.

 For these users, Pulsar Instruments’ believes there is a strong case to be made for choosing an instrument that meets both the requirements of any regulations, standards or guidelines whilst keeping its practical operation as simple as possible.
-The Pulsar Nova Range of decibel meters is ideal for meeting these needs and more.
+The Pulsar Nova Range of sound level meters is ideal for meeting these needs and more.